parthpower/adventures-with-bots/README.md

 # Adventures with Bots!

 This is a tale of adventures writing bots.
 There is lots of text ahead because it's a story/blog.
-Maybe not the best tutorial or example out there since it is written in a form of discussion.
+Maybe not the best tutorial or example out there.

 Do you have suggestions?
 Did I miss something?
-Do you have a better idea? open an [issue](https://github.com/parthpower/adventures-with-bots/issues)!
-It'd be great to discuss over there!
+Do you have better ideas? open an [issue](https://github.com/parthpower/adventures-with-bots/issues)!

 ## Why?
 Why not!